ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 - community
 - champions program
 description:
+The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
+We are pleased to introduce you to our Champions and their projects!
 ---

 The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
 We are pleased to introduce you to our Champions and their projects!